-Homework During Absences

-All homework assignments and class work that occur during a student's absence must be made up in a timely manner.
-The student (or caregiver) should seek out the teacher to determine what work was missed and when the work should be completed.
-Absences incurred because of family vacations will not be excused.
-Classwork/homework is not given ahead of time for travel.
-The student(s) will receive missed work when they return to school.
+Homework During Absences: All homework assignments and class work that occur during a student's absence must be made up in a timely manner.
+The student (or parent) should seek out the teacher to determine what work was missed and when the work should be completed.

-Request for Homework

-If a caregiver wishes to request homework for a student who is absent due to illness, this request must be called into the school office by 9:00 a.m.
-Homework should be picked up in the main office at the end of the school day.
+Request for Homework: If a parent wishes to request homework for a student who is absent, this request must be called into the school office by 9:00 a.m.
+Homework should be picked up in the main office at the end of the school day (2:35 p.m.).
 Some teachers are instructing until the last period and cannot get homework ready earlier.
-Caregivers can also use the teacher's Google page to obtain assignments.
-Homework/classwork is not provided to students in advance of vacations.
+Parents can also use the teacher's Google page to obtain assignments.

-REPORTING TO CAREGIVERS
+REPORTING TO PARENTS

-The Rutherford Board of Education believes that caregivers and teachers are partners in the educational process.
-Within this cooperative working relationship, caregivers have the right to know how their children are progressing in school.
-It is essential that a child's progress be reported to caregivers on an ongoing basis to facilitate a cooperative home-school effort which encourages and supports student learning.
+The Rutherford Board of Education believes that parents and teachers are partners in the educational process.
+Within this cooperative working relationship, parents have the right to know how their children are progressing in school.
+It is essential that a child's progress be reported to parents on an ongoing basis to facilitate a cooperative home-school effort, which encourages and supports student learning.

-Methods of communication may include Back-to-School Night, telephone contacts, email, caregiver-teacher conferences, written progress reports, and trimester report cards.
-Caregivers should be encouraged to participate in the educational process and to feel free to initiate contact with the teacher.
-Caregivers should not ask for a conference at the dismissal door as this is not a confidential setting and teachers are supervising.
-Telephone or in-person conferences can be arranged by writing, emailing the teacher, or calling the office to schedule an appointment.
+Methods of communication may include Back to School Night, telephone contacts, e-mail, parent-teacher conferences, written progress reports, and trimester report cards.
+Parents should be encouraged to participate in the educational process and to feel free to initiate contact with the teacher at any time.
+Telephone and in-person conferences can be arranged by writing, e-mailing the teacher, or calling the office to schedule an appointment.

-The school district annually initiates a planned conference between the caregivers of all Pre-K to grade 3 students and their teachers.
+In November of each school year the school district initiates a planned conference between the parents of all PreK-3 students and their teachers.
 The dates are listed on the school calendar.

-STUDENT PROGRESS REPORTS (Grades K - 3)
+STUDENT PROGRESS REPORTS

 Teachers are expected to send home Progress Reports whenever a student's work is below expectation or significantly drops over time.
-The student generally receives the Progress Report at the midpoint of each trimester; however, a teacher may send the Progress Report home at any time.
+The student at the midpoint of each trimester generally carries the Progress Report home; however, a teacher may send the Progress Report home at any time.
 Progress Reports need to be signed and returned to school.

-STUDENT REPORT CARDS (Grades K - 3)
+STUDENT REPORT CARDS